Contact Center Solutions Featured Article

 The U.S. Department of Veteran’s Affairs maintains its own call center for vets who are either homeless or at risk of losing their homes.
 The call center, which can be reached at 877-4AID-VET, can help either at-risk veterans or veterans’ families find mental health services and homeless centers in their local areas.

 In New York, the state operates a Veterans Service Contact Center that give vets information about their health care benefits.
-New York vets can learn about their co-pays, service eligibility and special services including treatment for Agent Orange (News - Alert) and Persian Gulf Syndrome.
+New York vets can learn about their co-pays, service eligibility and special services including treatment for Agent Orange and Persian Gulf Syndrome.
 Vets can also find out special information related to women or care options for returning POWs.

 Vets call 877-WAR-VETS in Colorado for different reasons.
 Some want to get the number of their nearest V.A. hospitals, while others call to vent to someone who understands what it’s like to serve.